 When using the BlackFog on more recent Android versions (8.0 or later) you may notice Android not blocking all advertising or data collection activities.
 There are two distinct settings that may need to be changed as described below.

-When using Android 9 Pie there is a new setting called Private DNS which routes DNS over SSL at the system level.
+When using Android 9 Pie or above there is a new setting called Private DNS which routes DNS over SSL at the system level.
 This needs to be switched off in order for BlackFog to function correctly.